thomHayner/gatsby-portfolio-0.1/README.md

 Originally this was a full stack project hooked up to a Headless CMS called [Strapi](http://www.strapi.io).
 After setting up a minimum viable product in development mode I deployed to AWS for a few days, but later decided that it would be better to scrap the backend / API in favor of a hosted site with static profile content and programattically generated blog posts from markdown files, and (possibly, I am still considering this part) a CMS like [Contently](http://www.contently.com) for image hosting.
 As an added bonus, I will be forced to get better at writing documentation in Markdown format.
 </p>
 <p>
-This simpler setup allows the portfolio and blog site to be very low cost, free hosting through [Gatsby Cloud](http://www.GatsbyCloud.com) means that I only have to pay for the annual domain name registration (for which I used [GoDaddy](http://www.GoDaddy.com)).
-I can also just push to GitHub for both new content, new site features or improvements.
-The automated CI / CD environment allows for easy deployments and intermittent content updates, and can be easily replaced with a scalable backend solution if the need arises and the expense becomes justifiable.
+This simpler setup allows the portfolio and blog site to be very low cost, free hosting through [Gatsby Cloud](http://www.GatsbyCloud.com) means that I only have to pay for the annual domain name registration (for which I used [GoDaddy](http://www.GoDaddy.com) for).
+I can just push to GitHub for new content, new site features or improvements.
+The automated CI / CD environment allows for easy deployments and content updates, and can be easily replaced with a scalable backend solution if the need arises and the expense becomes justifiable.
 </p>

 ## Tech Stack